NVIDIA/TensorRT/README.md

 ## Setting Up The Build Environment

 For Linux platforms, we recommend that you generate a docker container for building TensorRT OSS as described below.
-For native builds, on Windows for example, please install the [prerequisite](#prerequisites) *System Packages*.
+For native builds, please install the [prerequisite](#prerequisites) *System Packages*.

 1. #### Generate the TensorRT-OSS build container.
-    The TensorRT-OSS build container can be generated using the supplied Dockerfiles and build script.
-The build container is configured for building TensorRT OSS out-of-the-box.
+    The TensorRT-OSS build container can be generated using the supplied Dockerfiles and build scripts.
+The build containers are configured for building TensorRT OSS out-of-the-box.

-    **Example: Ubuntu 20.04 on x86-64 with cuda-11.6.2 (default)**
+    **Example: Ubuntu 20.04 on x86-64 with cuda-11.8.0 (default)**
     ```bash
-    ./docker/build.sh --file docker/ubuntu-20.04.Dockerfile --tag tensorrt-ubuntu20.04-cuda11.6
+    ./docker/build.sh --file docker/ubuntu-20.04.Dockerfile --tag tensorrt-ubuntu20.04-cuda11.8
     ```
     **Example: CentOS/RedHat 7 on x86-64 with cuda-10.2**
     ```bash